 The prices have not been fixed but expected to be in the £150 to £250 price range.
 The buyers will need to collect .There are only a few three and five-seater pews but most of them are four-seaters.

-Our next service will be on Sunday 2nd December at 9.30 am.
-Holy Communion will be celebrated.
+Our next service will be on Sunday 3rd February at 9.30 am.
+This will be a service of Holy Communion.
 Everyone is welcome to join us.